microsoft/pxt-calliope/docs/extensions.md

 ## Removing an extension from a project

 To remove an extension from a project, click on the Language toggle to move the project into **JavaScript** or **Python** view.
-Then expand the **Explorer** view under the micro:bit simulator.
+Then expand the **Explorer** view under the Calliope mini simulator.
 Click on the **Delete** button next to the extension you would like to remove.

 ![File Explorer](/static/extensions/file-explorer.png)